akpw/mktxp/README.md

 ## Install:
 There are multiple ways to install this project, from a standalone app to a [fully dockerized monitoring stack](https://github.com/akpw/mktxp-stack).
+The supported options include:
+- [MKTXP Stack](https://github.com/akpw/mktxp-stack): a ready-to-go MKTXP monitoring stack

+- from [Docker image](https://github.com/akpw/mktxp/pkgs/container/mktxp) : `❯ docker pull ghcr.io/akpw/mktxp:latest`

 - from [PyPI](https://pypi.org/project/mktxp/): `❯ pip install mktxp`

 - latest from source repository: `❯ pip install git+https://github.com/akpw/mktxp`

-- from [Docker image](https://github.com/akpw/mktxp/pkgs/container/mktxp) : `❯ docker pull ghcr.io/akpw/mktxp:latest`

-- with [MKTXP Stack](https://github.com/akpw/mktxp-stack): a ready-to-go MKTXP monitoring stack

 ## Getting started
 To get started with MKTXP, you need to edit its main configuration file.
-This essentially involves adding your Mikrotik devices ip addresses & authentication info, optionally modifying various settings to specific needs.
+This essentially involves filling in your Mikrotik devices IP addresses & authentication info, optionally modifying various settings to specific needs.

-The default configuration file comes with a sample configuration, making it easy to copy / edit parameters as needed:
+The default configuration file comes with a sample configuration, making it easy to copy / edit parameters for your RouterOS devices as needed:
 ```
 [Sample-Router]
     enabled = False         # turns metrics collection for this RouterOS device on / off

     hostname = localhost    # RouterOS IP address
-    port = 8728             # RouterOS IP Port
+    port = 8728             # RouterOS API / API-SSL service port

     username = username     # RouterOS user, needs to have 'read' and 'api' permissions
     password = password